 March 04, 2021

-A common question we are asked from prospective captive insurance company owners is to “make a NON-TAX business case for captive insurance”.
-Surprisingly, we don’t get asked as often about captive insurance structures or captive insurance best practices.
+A common question prospective captive insurance company owners ask us is to “make a NON-TAX business case for captive insurance.”
+Surprisingly, we don’t get asked as often about captive insurance structures or best practices.
 YES, we can easily make a business case for captive insurance.
-So if you’re a business owner looking to start a captive insurance company, keep reading to find out how you can make a non-tax business case for a captive insurance company.
+So, if you’re a business owner looking to start a captive insurance company, keep reading to find out how to make a non-tax business case for a captive insurance company.

-Before we begin any discussion about making a business case for captive insurance, it’s first essential to understand the purpose.
+Before discussing making a business case for captive insurance, it’s first essential to understand the purpose.
 The primary purpose of captive insurance is to help enterprises with risk management.
-Captive insurance companies offer uniquely designed solutions for enterprise risk and are useful for enterprise risk management.
+Captive insurance companies offer uniquely designed solutions for enterprise risk and are helpful for enterprise risk management.
 They are a formalized way for organizations to finance their risk.
-Captive insurance companies are becoming increasingly popular, as organizations have to rely on them more.
+Captive insurance companies are becoming increasingly popular as organizations have to rely on them more.
 Due to the COVID-19 pandemic, insurance premiums have continued to increase exponentially.
 At the same time, traditional insurance companies are starting to cut the coverage they offer.

-One glance at captive insurance company statistics, and you will notice that over 90% of Fortune 500 companies have captives.
+One glance at captive insurance company statistics shows that over 90% of Fortune 500 companies have captives.
 The main reason why captives are so common among Fortune 500 companies is that they’re a great way to reduce the total cost of their business risk.

-Additionally, a captive is an excellent way for organizations to invest any excess capital.
-Instead of leaving the organization’s capital identified for risk ‘premium’, they can pay premiums for that risk into the company’s captive, which presents them with greater flexibility.
-Not only do they have the ability to finance their own risk, but they may also have more investment options available to them.
+Additionally, a captive is an excellent way for organizations to invest excess capital.
+Instead of leaving the organization’s capital identified for risk ‘premium,’ they can pay premiums for that risk into the company’s captive, giving them greater flexibility.
+Not only can they finance their own risk, but they may also have more investment options available to them.

 How Our Clients Are Using Captive Insurance

-While the benefits listed above are a few general reasons to set up a captive insurance company, here are examples from a few existing captive insurance owners we surveyed on why they initially formed their captive insurance companies.
-After reviewing the messages from a few different captive insurance partners, we were able to identify the primary reason behind clients starting captive insurance is mitigating risk in commercial activities.
-Captive insurance companies are a formal vehicle that organizations use to funnel out excess risk from their books.
+While the benefits listed above are a few general reasons to set up a captive insurance company, here are examples from a few existing captive insurance owners we surveyed about why they initially formed their captive insurance companies.
+After reviewing the messages from several captive insurance partners, we identified the primary reason clients started captive insurance as mitigating risk in commercial activities.
+Captive insurance companies are a formal vehicle that organizations use to funnel excess risk from their books.

 Save On Group Medical Insurance

 Employee benefits and group medical services are among the fastest-growing areas for captive insurance.
 The cost of medical insurance continues to increase due to systemic issues.
 That is why creating your self-funded group medical insurance plan using a captive insurance company is a much better plan.
-With a captive insurance company, businesses can cover the employee’s medical benefits, and provide a superior plan while saving up to 40% of the premiums charged by the traditional medical insurance providers.
+With a captive insurance company, businesses can cover the employee’s medical benefits and provide a superior plan while saving up to 30% of the premiums charged by traditional medical insurance providers.

 Optimize Investment Strategy